CarlaBuongiorno/The-Collector/testing.md

 * All buttons are clearly labelled.
 * All links and buttons have descriptive text.
-* Each page and each step taken by a user, leeds a user through the site to the appropriate pages.
+* Each page and each step taken by a user, leads a user through the site to the appropriate pages.

 ---

 #### **Register for an account.**

 * The Register button is visible for all users who aren't logged in.
-* A user is able to register an acount by clicking the 'Register' link in the Menu, or by clicking the Register button at the bottom of the landing page.
+* A user is able to register an acount by clicking the 'Register' link in the Menu or, by clicking the 'Register' button at the bottom of the landing page.
-* A form will be presented to the user to complete and a message is displayed to welcome the new user if everything was successful.
+* A form will be presented to the user to complete, and a message is displayed to welcome the new user if everything was successful.
-* The register form is clear and easy to follow.
+* The Register form is clear and easy to follow.
 * There are validation messages if you don't enter the correct format of information.
     * ![login-register](static/docs/readme-images/login-register.png)
     * ![register](static/docs/readme-images/register.png)